 A make-up air unit is a mechanical piece of equipment designed to provide a consistent and controlled solution to replacing the air within the space.
 This can be as simple as a fan blowing air into the space or a more engineered approach including tempered air, filtration, and other options.

-However it is conveyed, the system is designed to introduce fresh outdoor air back to the space.
+However, it is conveyed, they design the system to introduce fresh outdoor air back to the space.
 A make-up air solution is recommended for buildings where environmental conditions warrant a greater need for ventilation, not only to improve the quality of the air within the building but also to protect the health of those inside.

 Simply put, a make-up air unit provides replacement air.
 The purpose of a make-up air unit is to replace the air exhausted from a space by general ventilation, process equipment, heaters, and other HVAC equipment.
 By replacing the air, the building is brought to a neutral or predetermined building pressure.